22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 The name simply translates as “boil the cheese,” referring to its two primary ingredients, cheese, and boiled water.
 The process starts with layering lavash, then chechil cheese over each other until the bowl is full, then sautéed onions and boiled water are added on top.

-This filling dish is usually served in deep clay bowls with few tablespoons of melted butter.
+This filling dish is usually served in deep clay bowls with a few tablespoons of melted butter.
 Since ancient times, it was made in almost every region of Armenia, so the recipe can vary slightly from region to region.
 If you are in Gyumri, grab this at Gwoog Gastrohouse!

 Armenian: Պոչապուր